PhotoArt Menu...

 Tension in the train station

-In the post ‘What is a good photograph?’
-I have offered an option of submitting photos to photography contests to have your photos evaluated by professionals.
+In my post What is a good photograph?
+I suggested submitting photos to photography contests as one way to have your work evaluated by professionals.

 Pin It on Pinterest